x-square/data_analytics/23-12-data-analytics.md

 ## Qualitative and quantitative data in business

-Qualitative data
+- **Qualitative data**

-: Subjective or explanatory measures of qualities and characteristics
+    - Subjective or explanatory measures of qualities and characteristics

-Quantitative data
+- **Quantitative data**

-: Specific and objective measures of numerical facts
+    - Specific and objective measures of numerical facts

 We can take a closer look at the data types and data collection tools.
 Imagine that you are a data analyst for a chain of movie theaters.
 Your manager wants you to track trends in: